-What's the Difference Between Gelato and Ice Cream? | Reader's Digest
+What's the Difference Between Gelato and Ice Cream?

 The first big difference is that gelato is much lower in butterfat than American ice cream.
 While ice cream has a butterfat content of 14 to 25 percent, gelato fat content ranges from 4 to 9 percent.

-The second difference is that gelato is denser than American ice cream.
+The second difference between gelato and ice cream is that gelato is denser than American ice cream.
 While ice cream can have 50 percent or more air churned into it, gelato has 20 to 30 percent.

 The third difference is that gelato is served 10 to 15 degrees warmer than American ice cream.
 “The warmer temperature reinforces the creamy texture of the gelato and the bold flavors, as they more quickly melt in your mouth,” says Morano.

-According to Morano, not all gelato is created equal, however.
-“In this day and age where artisanal ice cream is everywhere, high-quality ingredients don’t always separate gelato from American ice cream by definition.
-Gelato, for example, is typically made from milk, cream, and a few yolks depending on which flavor is being produced.
-Sicilian-style gelato is water, cream, some milk, and a few yolks.
-American ice cream, however, is generally equal parts heavy cream, whole milk, and a lot of egg yolks (this is where the difference in butterfat plays out).”

-As for preparation, gelato equipment differs from ice cream.
+As for preparation, there is a stark difference between gelato and ice cream equipment.
 “Gelato is produced in what is typically called a ‘laboratory’ that contains a pasteurizer, batch freezer specific for gelato making, and an immersion blender,” says Morano.
-Hand-made gelato is produced using a discontinuous batch freezer at -12°, before being put out on display.
-Ice cream is produced using continuous freezers, typically conveyed through a freezer tunnel at -40°, then held in a cold room for long enough to reach -18°C” to give it a longer shelf life, and to facilitate the other pre-sale phases.
+Gelato makers use a discontinuous batch freezer at -12°, before putting it out on display.
+On the other hand, ice cream is produced using continuous freezers, typically conveyed through a freezer tunnel at -40°.
+To give it a longer shelf life, the product is then held in a cold room until it reaches -18°C.